n8n-io/n8n-docs/docs/hosting/user-management-self-hosted.md

 For SAML setup information, refer to [SAML](/user-management/saml/).

-!!! note "Basic auth and JWT"
+!!! note "Basic auth and JWT removed"
 	n8n removed support for basic auth and JWT in version 1.0.

 ## Setup